alanpilloud/charte-scrum/README.md

  - Developing requirements to the definition of done in each sprint so that project sponsors have completed, usable features, regardless of what may happen with the project in the future.
  - Providing constant feedback on products and processes.

-## Définitions

 ## Promesses

-La charte est constituée de promesses qui lorsqu'elles sont tenus maximisent les chances d'obtenir le meilleur de Scrum.
+La charte est constituée de promesses qui lorsqu'elles sont tenues maximisent les chances d'obtenir le meilleur de Scrum.
 Même avec les meilleures intentions, les promesses peuvent parfois être brisées.
 L'important étant que tout soit mis en oeuvre pour rétablir la promesse.